Policy and Basic Concept

 Comments from the ITOCHU Labor Union President

-In addition, our daily lives have been changing in a major way (e.g., self-restraint on going out and telecommuting).
-Inevitably, changes in our work styles are required.
-Under such circumstances, I imagine the responsibilities and expected roles that should be performed by the ITOCHU Labor Union will also change.
+Daily lives have been changing in a major way (e.g., self-restraint on going out and telecommuting).
+Inevitably, changes in work styles are required.
+Under such circumstances, I imagine the responsibilities and roles that should be performed by the ITOCHU Labor Union will also change.
 I, together with all the officers at the headquarters, will perform my duties with a sense of crisis.

-I have organized the missions, action guidelines and vision of the labor union below, so please read about them.
+The missions, action guidelines and vision of the labor union is as below.

 - Missions of the Union (= the Meaning of the Existence of the Union and the Values at the Basis of Our Activities):